| This is the 21st story of Our Life Logs |

 And that was when a suicide seemed like my only way out.

 So there I was, sitting on the edge of a desk along the windowsill, when my roommate happened to come back.
 She talked to me, and then asked me to join her at a church event that she was to attend that day.
 It was going to be a picnic on the beach.
 She said that would help ease my mind.
 I was not a Christian and certainly was not in the right mood for the beach.
 Yet, somehow she persuaded me, dragging me off the desk and out of the apartment.

 That changed my life forever.
 It was as if destiny had arranged everything that was to follow.
 To help me with my visa status, the church appointed me as its missionary.
 Then there was a lady who owned a bakery and offered me a job at her shop, where I later developed my interest in bread and cakes and food in general.
 Another friend offered to allow me to live in her apartment without paying.
 All the broken pieces started coming together again.
 By the grace of God, I revived.

 The darkness broke into a ray of light.

-I marched on to complete my undergraduate work and pursue a Master’s degree in Entrepreneurial Studies.
-Upon graduation in 2003, I moved to Lancaster, Pennsylvania to help my uncle at his newly opened restaurant.
+I marched on to complete my undergraduate work and pursue a master’s degree in Entrepreneurial Studies.
+After graduation in 2003, I moved to Lancaster, Pennsylvania to help my uncle at his newly opened restaurant.
 Uncle was a strict man, and from him I learned all the ins and outs of operating and managing a restaurant business.